albertopereira/vuejs-treemap/README.md

 ## Details

 There's only one component that matters, in src/components/Treemap.vue, and you can extract it and use it in your own projects.
 The source data is a JSON file in static/flare.json.
-If you prefer, you can use this build as a base for your project, which uses the [vuejs-webpack template](https://github.com/vuejs-templates/webpack), containing a webpack + vue-loader setup with hot reload, linting, testing & css extraction.
+If you prefer, you can use this build as a base for your project, which uses the [vuejs-webpack template](https://github.com/vuejs-templates/webpack), containing a webpack + vue-loader setup with hot reload, linting, testing & css extraction, and a router ([vue router](https://router.vuejs.org/en/)).

 This implementation of a D3 visualization in Vuejs basically eliminates 3d-select and the need for an explicit rerender of the svg composition.
+It binds attributes to svg elements, and the svg structure, explicitly defined in the template, reflects the computed data, at any moment, taking advantage of the reactive nature of vuejs.
+Thus, by setting events (on click events in this project) on the svg elements, a new data tree can be refactored and the changes immediatly reflected in the visualization.

 For a detailed explanation on how things work with [vue-cli](https://github.com/vuejs/vue-cli), check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

+## ToDo

+Cleanup a bit the code.
+There are still some inline styles in the svg.
+Migrate some D3 function calls to Vuejs (the scales - scaleLinear and scaleOrdinal - probably).

 ## License